SaparovPetr/mdWords/enlarge - увеличивать, расширять.md

 Present Perfect: The museum has enlarged its exhibition space to accommodate more artworks.

-Past Simple: The photographer enlarged the image to show more detail during last night's presentation.
+Past Simple: The photographer enlarged the image to showcase more detail during last night's presentation.

 Past Continuous: While studying abroad, she was constantly enlarging her vocabulary in the foreign language.